cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 ###########

+.. warning:: This part is designed to have an quick overview of T-Coffee alignment procedures.
+1) All the files mentioned here can be found in the example directory of the distribution.
-.. warning:: This part is designed to have an quick overview of T-Coffee alignment procedures; go to the T-Coffee manual for a more detailed description and available options for a given mode.
-All the files mentionned here (e.g. sample_seq) can be found in the example directory of the distribution.
+2) Go to the T-Coffee manual for a more detailed description and available options for a given mode.
+3) Go to the T-Coffee tutorial for a practical training on T-Coffee alignment and other functions.
+4) If you use a particular mode of T-Coffe, please use the specified citation for publication.

 ***************************